Music Education, BM

 1. Admission to Clayton State University.
 (Transfer students who meet the criteria below may simultaneously submit applications for the University and for teacher education program admission—two separate application forms.)

 2. Completion of at least 45 semester hours of college credit (minimum requirement to submit application).
-Students are required to complete all Area F courses, MUSC 2900 Intro. to Music Ed. and Tech., and MUSC 2301 Introduction to World Music.
+Students are required to complete all Field of Study courses, MUSC 2900 Intro. to Music Ed. and Tech., and MUSC 2301 Introduction to World Music.

-3. Grades of A, B, C, or K in all applicable Areas A-F courses.
+3. Grades of A, B, C, or K in all applicable Core IMPACT and Field of Study courses.
 Students must have a grade of C or better in all courses required for the degree.

 4. A cumulative Institutional Grade Point Average of 2.50.

-1. A Program Grade Point Average of 2.50 based upon all coursework last attempted in Areas A-F.
+1. A Program Grade Point Average of 2.50 based upon all coursework last attempted in Core IMPACT and Field of Study courses.

 2. Successful completion of MUSC 2900 Intro. to Music Ed. and Tech. with a grade of C or better with documentation of 35 field experience hours.